-- The Penitential Act is omitted. - The Ashes are blessed and distributed after the homily (see below). - The Creed is omitted; the Universal Prayer is said. - The Mass is proper; Preface III or IV of Lent are appropriate for use. - Eucharistic Prayer for Reconciliation I or II is recommended. - The Book of Blessings (chapter 52) provides the ritual for distribution of ashes outside of Mass.
+- Begins with the Sign of the Cross & Greeting ("The Lord be with you," "Let us pray," and the Collect). - The Penitential Act is omitted. - The Ashes are blessed and distributed after the homily (see below). - The Creed is omitted; the Universal Prayer is said. - The Mass is proper; Preface III or IV of Lent are appropriate for use. - Eucharistic Prayer for Reconciliation I or II is recommended. - The Book of Blessings (chapter 52) provides the ritual for distribution of ashes outside of Mass.

 The blessing and imposition of ashes takes place only on Ash Wednesday, ordinarily during the celebration of the Eucharist.
 The Roman Missal contains the "Rite for the Blessing of Ashes within Mass".
 "The Order for the Blessing and Distribution of Ashes outside of Mass" is found in the Book of Blessings.
 If the Eucharist is not celebrated, the blessing and distribution is to take place within the celebration of the Liturgy of the Word.
 The minister for the blessing of ashes within the Mass is a bishop or priest.
 The minister for the blessing of ashes during a Liturgy of the Word is a bishop, priest, or deacon.
-Other persons may assist the bishop, priest, or deacon in the imposition of ashes (e.g. extraordinary ministers of Holy Communion, and other lay persons).
+Other persons may assist the bishop, priest, or deacon in the imposition of ashes (e.g. Extraordinary Ministers of Holy Communion, and other lay persons).
 However, these persons do not bless the ashes.
-Extraordinary ministers of Holy Communion may bring blessed ashes to the sick and those confined to their home.
+Extraordinary Ministers of Holy Communion may bring blessed ashes to the sick and those confined to their home.
 The reception of ashes is not an obligation of the faithful; anyone who is uncomfortable with the manner of distribution should not come forward.

-The use of bottles for sprinkling ashes on the crown of the head is not allowed.
+The use of bottles, Q-tips or cotton balls for distribution of ashes is not allowed.